paradisec-archive/PARADISEC_workflows/08_video_processing_FFmpeg.md

 *This technical guide was created as part of the archiving workflow for PARADISEC.
 Some of the content may not be relevant for general users.*

-<span style="font-variant:small-caps;">Last updated: 03 March 2023</span>
+<span style="font-variant:small-caps;">Last updated: 19 May 2023</span>

-FFmpeg is an efficient and cost effective way to process video.
+FFmpeg is an efficient and cost-effective way to process video.
 It is done by using a command line interface (CLI), but once the workflow is set up, it is relatively simple.

 ## Installation options